 Note: The higher the value, the more likely people are to buy a car.

-- Large purchases are not a priority: In January 2023, consumers’ likelikood of making a large purchase in the next six months is more than 9% lower than it was last year.
+- Large purchases are a priority: In May 2023, consumers’ likelikood of making a large purchase in the next six months is roughly 6% higher than it was last year.

 How likely are you to make a large purchase within the next 6 months?